orbcode/orbuculum/README.md

 You can find information about using this suite on the Embedded Rambling blog at http://shadetail.com/.

 *This program is back in development after far too long away.
-A new fpga-based trace device will be announced soon and functional fixes will continue to be made on main.*
+A new fpga-based trace device is now operational.
+Functional fixes will continue to be made on main.*

 For the current development status you will need to use the `Devel` branch.